MerlijnStaps/merlijnstaps.github.io/_posts/2022-01-01-publications.md

 <div class="publication-details"> <I> Proceedings of the National Academy of Sciences USA </I>  119 (18), e2116066119 (2022) </div>
 <div class="publication-details"> <a href="https://www.doi.org/10.1073/pnas.2116066119" target="_blank"> doi </a>
 &middot; <a href="https://www.pnas.org/doi/epdf/10.1073/pnas.2116066119" target="_blank"> pdf </a>
-&middot; <a href="https://twitter.com/merlijnstaps/status/1521186893483937792" target="_blank"> twitter thread </a>
 </div>
-<div class="publication-explanation"> In this paper, we construct a general theoretical framework for the evolution of task allocation in variable environments, applicable to multicellular organisms and social insect colonies.
+<div class="publication-explanation"> In this paper, we develop a general theoretical framework
+for the evolution of task allocation in variable environments, applicable to multicellular organisms and social insect colonies.
-We use the framework to derive general ecological conditions for the evolution of task allocation flexibility, and propose potential theoretical explanations for some puzzling empirical observations.
+We use the framework to ask when we should expect task allocation systems to evolve collective flexibility, and propose potential theoretical explanations for some puzzling empirical observations.
  </div>
  </td>